Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The Trickster books

-YMMV but the murders of Elsren and Dunevon, as well as several other little boys during a birthday party are quite possibly some of the most heartwrenching parts of the entire series.
+The murders of Elsren and Dunevon, as well as several other little boys during a birthday party are quite possibly some of the most heartwrenching parts of the entire series.

 Made even worse when it's hammered in that this was probably the most merciful outcome because in order for the revolution to succeed, it's necessary to remove any of the Luarin who might have a claim to the throne, including Elsren, meaning that by having Kyprioth manipulate the regents into orchestrating their deaths, the members of the conspiracy were saved from having to do the dirty work themselves.